-Last updated: July 2021
+Last updated: July 2023

-These Regulations apply to all allegations of assessment offences against assessments (as defined by Regulations 9 and 10) submitted to the School from the 2021/22 academic year.
+These Regulations apply to all allegations of assessment offences for assessments (as defined by Regulations 11 and 12) submitted to the School from the 2023/24 academic year.
 All allegations for assessments submitted before this date will be considered under the Assessment Offence Regulations that were in place at the time the assessment was submitted.
+These regulations should be read in conjunction with the School's Ethics Code and Code Conduct.